Skip to main content

 Year-end CAM variances - the difference between estimated and actual CAM - directly affect NOI recognition.
 If your estimates ran $3.50/sf and actuals came in at $4.10/sf, you have a $0.60/sf true-up to bill tenants.
 Until those invoices are out and collected, your reported NOI overstates the revenue side.

 Use the cam-variance-analysis framework to track this gap monthly, not just at year-end.
-A 15% variance in Q3 is actionable — you can adjust Q4 estimates, communicate with tenants proactively, and avoid the December surprise that makes annual NOI unreliable.
+A 15% variance in Q3 is actionable.
+You can adjust Q4 estimates, communicate with tenants proactively, and avoid the December surprise that makes annual NOI unreliable.

 Next Steps

 The NOI formula is only as good as the data going into it.
-If your recovery ratios are estimates or your CAM pools include excluded items, your NOI number is wrong by a calculable amount.
+If your recovery ratios are estimates or your CAM pools include excluded items, your NOI number is off by a calculable amount.

 For a complete walkthrough with three different property types side by side, see noi-calculation-example.
 For the valuation mechanics that turn NOI into property value, see noi-to-value-commercial-property.
 And if you want to see where your portfolio's recovery gaps are in real-time, the NOI impact calculator quantifies the value at stake from each percentage point of recovery improvement.